Webinar: Protecting one billion hearts at the 78th World Health Assembly

 Eliminating out-of-pocket costs for anti-hypertensives lowers the risk of heart attacks and strokes and can reduce health care costs.

-Dr. Lia Tadesse Gebremedhin Joins Resolve to Save Lives’ Board of Directors
+Dr. Lia Tadesse Gebremedhin joins Resolve to Save Lives’ Board of Directors

 Dr. Lia Tadesse Gebremedhin joins Resolve to Save Lives Board of Directors